ganeshsetty/CarND-Vehicle-Detection/writeup.md

 ![](./output_images/hog_YCrCb_orient_cells_per_block.png)

+Choosen

+Orientations = 9, Pixel per cell = (8,8), cells per block = 2 as seen from above HOG images, features for above configuration are clearly visible compared with other configurations expecially pix per cell as (16,16)

+Also experimented with above configurations on classifier test accuracy of **98.75%** is highest obtained with Orientations = 9, Pixel per cell = (8,8), cells per block = 2, YCbCr,spatial bin =(32,32)

 ### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+I trained a linear SVM classifier with feature vectors comprising hog, color histograms and spatial bin of training images.
 In **train.py** line no.77, function train() takes feature vectors as input and trains the classifier.
-The svc_modelfitting.ipynb, reads images(car and noncar) , calls features_extract() to get feature vectors for training the LinearSVC.Then calls train() function to model fit and model is saved as pickled file svc_pickle.p for easy access latter.
+The svc_modelfitting.ipynb, reads images(car and noncar) , calls features_extract() to get feature vectors for training the LinearSVC.Then calls train() function to model fit and model is saved as pickled file **svc_pickle_allsamples.p** for easy access latter.

 ### Sliding Window Search